GumadaYaroslav/minishell/README.md

 # MINISHELL #

-minishell is a project of school 42, in which you need to create your own little bush.
+Minishell is a project of school 42, in which you need to create your own little bush.
 The project was carried out by [Gumada Yaroslav](https://github.com/GumadaYaroslav) and [Taras Levko](https://github.com/alchrist42).

 ### Launching the program :
   ```